Kitchen Electrical Upgrades for Island Outlets and Appliance Circuits

 Under-Cabinet Lighting

 LED under-cabinet lighting improves task visibility and adds ambiance.
 Hardwired installations look cleaner than plug-in options.
-Switch placement matters for convenient control.
+Switch placement matters for convenient control—consider placement during planning.

 Working With Your Contractor

 Kitchen remodels involve coordinating electricians with cabinet installers, plumbers, and general contractors.
-Experienced kitchen electricians understand the sequencing required for smooth project flow.
+Experienced kitchen electricians understand the sequencing required for smooth project flow—critical for staying on schedule.

 Harvey Spot